openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       environment variable.
 The value is a colon-separated list of directories that are searched left-to-right in order.

+   :term:`FILE_LAYERNAME`
+      During parsing and task execution, this is set to the name of the layer containing the recipe file.
+Code can use this to identify which layer a recipe is from.

    :term:`GITDIR`
       The directory in which a local copy of a Git repository is stored when it is cloned.